You can manage a project's settings by selecting Settings from the Actions (“ ”) drop-down menu located to the right of the project name.

 - Save Activity Feed as PDF—This exports a PDF of the project's activity feed and delivers it by email.

 - Archive Project—As a Project Creator, you can archive a project when work is complete, which will remove it from your list of active projects.
 You can always access your archived projects from the Project List.
-Archived Projects can be unarchived from this dropdown, too.
+Archived Projects can be unarchived from this drop-down.

-- Leave Project—When you no longer need to participate in a project, click on “leave project.”
-After you’ve left a project, you’ll no longer receive email notifications from that project.
+- Leave Project—When you no longer need to participate in a project, click on Leave Project.
+After you’ve left a project, you’ll no longer receive email notifications for it.